loda-lang/loda-programs/programs/oeis/list4.md

 * [A217947](http://oeis.org/A217947) ([L36 program](217/A217947.asm)): a(n) = (n+1)*(n^3+15*n^2+74*n+132)/12.
 * [A217975](http://oeis.org/A217975) ([L42 program](217/A217975.asm)): 2*n^2 - 7 is a square.
 * [A218008](http://oeis.org/A218008) ([L05 program](218/A218008.asm)): Sum of successive absolute differences of the binomial coefficients = 2*A014495(n)
+* [A218034](http://oeis.org/A218034) ([L30 program](218/A218034.asm)): Number of ways to seat 4 types of people in n labeled seats around a circle such that no two adjacent people are of the same type.
 * [A218073](http://oeis.org/A218073) ([L07 program](218/A218073.asm)): Number of profiles in domino tiling of a 2*n checkboard.
 * [A218078](http://oeis.org/A218078) ([L14 program](218/A218078.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal, vertical or antidiagonal neighbors in a random 0..1 n X 2 array.
 * [A218130](http://oeis.org/A218130) ([L12 program](218/A218130.asm)): Number of length 6 primitive (=aperiodic or period 6) n-ary words.